qwerty12/UselessStuff/iphone-top-ncursesw/README.md

 The patches apply against the top-39.tar.gz file found [here](http://www.opensource.apple.com/tarballs/top/).
 The patches with saurik in the file name were created by Jay Freeman and taken from [here](http://svn.saurik.com/repos/telesphoreo/trunk/data/top/).

 NOTE: This has been cross-compiled from a computer running Arch Linux targeting the iOS 6.0 SDK.
-No idea how to do it from OS X.
+No idea how to do it from OS X. I have also used